quixio/quix-docs/docs/platform/tutorials/sentiment-analysis/code-and-deploy-sentiment-service.md

 2. Remove the code that is converting the messages to uppercase.

-3. Add the following code in it's place (we will go through this line by line)
+3. Add the following code in it's place (we will go through this line by line):

     ```python
     # Use the model to predict sentiment label and confidence score on received messages